 - ¼ cup Parmesan cheese

 - Bring a large pot of water to a boil and add the tortellini until they rise (about 4 minutes).
-Drain.
-Hint: cover the water as it heats to bring it to a boiler quicker.
+Drain and set aside.

 - In a large pan or wok, saute the tomatoes, spinach, garlic, basil, salt, and pepper over medium heat until the water from the tomatoes bubbles, about 3 minutes.